FOREX-Dollar heads for biggest monthly loss since 2010 ahead of Powell speech

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Kevin Buckland; Editing by Lincoln Feast, Kim Coghill and Barbara Lewis)
+(Reporting by Kevin Buckland; Editing by Lincoln Feast, Kim Coghill, Barbara Lewis and Alison Williams)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.